dustin4150/Stock_Trading_Bot/README.md

 # Description

-Final project for algorithm trading bot using reinforcement learning.
+Final project for algorithmic trading bot using reinforcement learning.

 # Demo of trading performance